What is the SHORT Act? How it affects selling your gun

 2D digital illustration showing a black silhouette of an AR-15 style rifle centered horizontally against a textured beige background.
-The rifle is detailed with a skeletal stock, pistol grip, and flash suppressor barrel, creating a bold contrast with the vintage-toned backdrop.The Stop Harrassing Owners of Rifles Today (SHORT) Act is back in the spotlight as a major legislative effort to roll back controversial Biden-era gun control measures, specifically those targeting firearms with stabilizing braces.
-Lawmakers, Second Amendment advocates, and firearms organizations across the country strongly back the SHORT Act, calling it a crucial move to restore firearm freedoms the ATF recently stripped away.
+The rifle is detailed with a skeletal stock, pistol grip, and flash suppressor barrel, creating a bold contrast with the vintage-toned backdrop.The Stop Harrassing Owners of Rifles Today (SHORT) Act is back in the spotlight as a legislative effort to change control measures, specifically those targeting firearms with stabilizing braces.
+Lawmakers and organizations backing the SHORT Act, call it a crucial move to restore firearm freedoms.

-But what exactly is the SHORT Act, and how could it impact you as a gun owner?
+But what exactly is the SHORT Act, and how could it impact you as a gun owner looking to sell a firearm?
 Let’s break it down.

 What is the SHORT Act?